 Save that bright white flag of surrender for another battle, Mom!
 We know there are many on this journey of parenthood.
 I’ve got your back with the laundry.

-- ¼ cup glycerin (where to buy)- I keep this one on hand for body-related products.
+- 1/4 cup vegetable glycerin I keep this one on hand for body-related products.
 You don't have to use organic or a specific brand name.

-- 40 drops lemon essential oil (where to buy)- Lemon is the key ingredient.
-Since a fresh-squeezed lemon would cause this solution to expire quickly, I go with lemon essential oil.
+- 40 drops lemon essential oil Lemon is the key ingredient.
+Since a fresh-squeezed lemon would cause this solution to expire quickly.
+I go with lemon essential oil.
 Feel free to use 1-2 juiced lemons if you plan to use the spray within 1-2 days.